messense/vim-python-ide/README.md

 vim-python-ide
 ==============

-Personal Vim configuration files for developing Python projects on OS X
+Personal Vim configuration files for developing Python projects on OS X and Linux

 ## How to install